phreda4/phreda4.github.io/doc/landscape.md

 Each definition hides the previously defined name, so the search for the words in the compiler is done from the end to the beginning.
 The other form of hidding is the declaration of local or exported, in the source code each inclusion only makes visible the words defined with `::` or `#:`, the other are invisible.

-I also think that the problem of name pollination is overdimensioned, in fact when you define auxiliary names for a main word, you prefer to put short names and save the meaningful names to the keywords of the program.
+I also think that the problem of name pollution is overdimensioned, in fact when you define auxiliary names for a main word, you prefer to put short names and save the meaningful names to the keywords of the program.

 It is a headache to redefine the basic word, today this is not proven but desirable an indication of the duplication of the name.
 The code debugger detect this collision in names.